Council of Governors

 NHS Foundation Trust Governors are the direct representatives of local interests within foundation trusts.
 Governors do not undertake operational management of NHS foundation trusts; but they challenge the board of directors and collectively hold them to account for the trust’s performance.
 It is also the Governors’ responsibility to represent their members’ interests, particularly in relation to the strategic direction of the trust.

-The Bedfordshire Hospitals NHS Foundation Trust Council of Governors has 27 Public Governors, elected from four constituencies (Luton; Central Bedfordshire ; Bedford Borough ; and the Hertfordshire), together with 15 Staff Governors elected from six classes.
+The Bedfordshire Hospitals NHS Foundation Trust Council of Governors has 21 Public Governors, elected from four constituencies (Luton; Central Bedfordshire ; Bedford Borough ; and the Hertfordshire), together with 12 Staff Governors elected from five classes, and five appointed governors.

 The forthcoming election provides an opportunity for you to stand for election as a Governor to represent the interests of the members of your constituency.